justlark/lark.gay/content/now.md

 in the project, but I'm excited to see where it goes and contribute where I can.

 My friends have pulled me onto a project of theirs: Building a smart DIY sex toy.
-Between them, they have all the expertise they need—except for someone to write the firmware.
+Between them, they have all the expertise they need--except for someone to write the firmware.
 I've been meaning to get into embedded development for a while, and this project has been a great opportunity to do so.
 I'm building the device on the ESP32 platform, and you can find the source repo